cfl-temple/portfolio/_pages/team/alumni/2017/ying-feng.md

 ---

-Ying Feng was a master student, and is currently a Research and Development Test Engineer at Intel
+Ying Feng was a master's student and is currently a Research and Development Test Engineer at Intel.